top of page

 c5eae4505789969ecb1616c940e3ac4e.png

-Intimacy and contact are key in my work, they manifest through processes of contemplation - a passive way of understanding, being open and attentive, a way to cross the boundaries of the senses.'
+Intimacy and contact are key in Dominika's work, they manifest through processes of contemplation - a passive way of understanding, being open and attentive, a way to cross the boundaries of senses.

 thumbnail_IMG_3649_edited.png